dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![Buzzer Attached](images/12010-BuzzerAttached.png)

-1. Copy the contents out of "**HOLs\Node-RED Flows\Flow - Add Buzzer Support.json**" file into the clipboard.
+1. Copy the contents out of "**HOLs\Node-RED Flows\Flow 3 - 02 - Add Azure IoT Hub Node.json**" file into the clipboard.

 1. Open the Intel NUCs Node-RED development environment in your browser (http://xxx.xxx.xxx.xxx:1880 where xxx.xxx.xxx.xxx is your NUC's IP Address),  from the "**Hamburger**" menu in the top right corner select "**Import**" | "**Clipboard**"